 In order to address the internal phosphorus inputs, the PLSLWD contracted with HAB Aquatic Solutions to conduct an alum application over an eleven-day period in October 2013.
 Aluminum Sulfate, or alum, is a nontoxic material that is commonly used in water treatment plants to clarify drinking water.
 In lakes, alum is used to lower the concentration of phosphorus in the water.
 The application produces a “floc” that settles to the bottom of the lake.
 The floc has sites where phosphorus in the sediments become chemically bound as it leaches from the bottom.
 The floc effectively intercepts and binds the phosphorus, which makes it unavailable for the algae to use for growth.

-In 2013, HAB applied half of the total amount of alum needed to reach the internal loading reduction goal.
+In 2013, HAB conducted the first of multiple planned applications needed to reach the internal loading reduction goal.
 The application greatly improved the lake’s water quality by reducing phosphorus, reducing algae and increasing water clarity.
-HAB will be back at Spring Lake in May 2018 to apply the next 25% of the total required alum amount to increase the longevity of the water quality improvements.
+HAB then conducted the second round of applications in May 2018 and are back to add the third dose in May 2020 to increase the longevity of the water quality improvements.
 The goals of the project are to significantly reduce the internal loading of phosphorus from the sediments, lower the amount of phosphorus in the water column and reduce the amount of algae and improve the recreational opportunities for lake users.